jabbercat/jabbercat/docs/testing/index.rst

 * Similarly, handling of highlighting/mentions in MUCs is not implemented yet.

-* Currently, we don’t update the message view when avatars are changed.
-This is on the to-do list.
-(Note that the most common effect of this is that only auto-generated avatars are shown in the message view.)

 * Setting avatars, account tags and account colors isn’t implemented yet, despite there being some UI for that (that UI is 100% functionless).